Celebrating our 25th Anniversary!

 Check out this great video of Susan Berfield and Clay Risen in conversation.

-Sagamore Hill National Historic Site presents a new museum exhibit for 2019, “Theodore Roosevelt, A Man for the Modern World.”
+Sagamore Hill National Historic Site presents a new museum exhibit for 2019/2020, “Theodore Roosevelt, A Man for the Modern World.”
 The exhibit celebrates the presidency and legacy of Theodore Roosevelt, who is often considered the first modern president.
 TR led the nation into the 20th century – a time of rapid technological advancement and societal changes that required a leader to be innovative, energetic, and media savvy.
-The exhibition opened to the public on March 3, 2019 at Sagamore Hill's Old Orchard Museum & Visitor Center and will run throughout the year.
+The exhibition opened to the public on March 3, 2019 at Sagamore Hill's Old Orchard Museum & Visitor Center and will run through the end of 2020.

 In conjunction with

 The Institute of Politics and Global Affairs at Cornell University, and Long Island University

 Deputy op-ed editor at The New York Times Clay Risen (pictured left)